secureCodeBox/secureCodeBox/hooks/persistence-elastic/docs/README.ArtifactHub.md

 You can find resources to help you get started on our [documentation website](https://www.securecodebox.io) including instruction on how to [install the secureCodeBox project](https://www.securecodebox.io/docs/getting-started/installation) and guides to help you [run your first scans](https://www.securecodebox.io/docs/getting-started/first-scans) with it.

 ## What is "Persistence ElasticSearch" Hook about?

 The ElasticSearch persistenceProvider hook saves all findings and reports into the configured ElasticSearch index.
 This allows for some easy searching and visualization of the findings.
 To learn more about Elasticsearch visit [elastic.io].

 Installing the Elasticsearch persistenceProvider hook will add a _ReadOnly Hook_ to your namespace.

+This hook supports both Elasticsearch as well as OpenSearch.
+The configuration is the same for both.

 ## Deployment
 The persistence-elastic chart can be deployed via helm: